Seasickness on a Cruise: 7 Tips to Avoid It

 Many cruise passengers prefer cabins on the lower decks in the middle of the ship (via Doug Parker/Cruise Radio)

 Book a mid-ship cabin to experience the least amount of motion on board.
-Cabins near the front or back of the ship are more prone to movement, making it harder for travelers prone to seasickness.
-To avoid this, consider the mid-ship cabins, which provide a smoother ride since they are in the center of gravity on board.
+Cabins near the front or back of the ship are more prone to movement, making it harder for travellers prone to seasickness.

-You may also upgrade to a balcony room, which provides fresh air and natural light that can help reduce nausea while giving stunning sea views.
+So, to avoid this, consider the mid-ship cabins, which provide a smoother ride since they are in the centre of gravity on board.
+You may also upgrade to a balcony room.
+Those provide both fresh air and natural light that can help reduce nausea while giving stunning sea views.

-Lower decks
+Lower Decks

 Read more: Motion Sickness: Picking the right cabin, itinerary, and cruise ship

-2. Take medication
+2. Take Motion Sickness Medication

 Ginger supplements are a popular natural remedy for motion sickness.
 They can be capsules or chewable tablets, which you can buy in most drugstores and health food stores.
 Ginger helps alleviate nausea and vomiting, making it a practical option for those prone to seasickness.